-The leader(s) of the projects (Principal Investigator(s), PI(s)) must be an Australian/eROSITA_DE Collaboration Partner, who according to the signed MoU agreement is either a member of eROSITA_DE consortium or an astronomer at Australian Institution.
-Preferably our projects should strive to have one PI from the eROSITA_DE Consortium and the other from an Australian Institution.
+The leader(s) of the projects (Principal Investigator(s), PI(s)) must be an Australian/eROSITA_DE Collaboration Partner who is either a member of the eROSITA_DE consortium, or an astronomer at Australian Institution.
+Ideally, projects should strive to have one PI from the eROSITA_DE Consortium and the other from an Australian Institution.

 Australian participants are welcome to contact Vanessa Moss or other members of the Management Committee for help in identifying at least one member of eROSITA_DE to be invited to apply as a PI of the collaborative project.

 Proposed projects must not conflict with existing Australian/eROSITA Science Projects – please check the approved Australian/eROSITA_DE Science Projects listed as Active Collaborative Projects.
 If you have not used eROSITA data before, you can view the MPE Early Data Release website to see how you can get involved.
 Each proposer must also contact the owners of any proprietary data which they propose to use, to obtain “in principle” approval to share this data.

 After the initial call, new science projects can also be proposed at any time by astronomers based at Australian Institutions or eROSITA_DE, and will be assessed by the Management Committee at their next meeting following the receipt of the proposal.